 Creating Record Templates

 You can create and organize Record Templates in the Creation Studio.
 Click on the Studio menu in the left hand navigation bar and then click the Record Builder Tile.

 - Click on the green Create Record Template button to create a new one.

 A panel will open on the right hand side of the screen for you to create the new Record Template.

 - The API name is a unique identifier for the Record Template that will be crucial for administrative and integration purposes.
-Please see notes below for a list of restricted API names which should not use.
+Please see notes below for a list of restricted API names which should cannot be used.